iamkirankumaryadav/Library/Interview.md

 Parameter | Hyperparameter
 :--- | :---
-`Internal` Configuration Variables of the Model | `External` Configuration Variables of the Model Estimated or Learned from Data | Cannot be Estimated from Data ( Guides How Algorithms Learn from Parameter Values from Data)
+`Internal` Configuration Variables of the Model | `External` Configuration Variables of the Model Estimated or Learned from Data | Cannot be Estimated from Data ( Guides How to Train Algorithm )

 | DBMS | RDBMS |
 | :--- | :---  |